 Once you are approved, you will be given a card to present to the doctor’s office or pharmacy.
-Contact your local hospital and ask about the sliding scale.
+Contact your local hospital and ask about the sliding scale and other payment arrangements.

 The National Association of Free and Charitable Clinics (NAFCC)

-The NAFCC is a non-profit organization that helps patients find affordable healthcare.
+This organization is a non-profit organization that helps patients find affordable healthcare.
 They refer clients to over 1,200 free clinics throughout the United States.
-These free clinics support the community with free and affordable health care to low-income families.
-If you do not qualify for Medicare, Medicaid or have insurance the NAFCC can help you find the care you deserve.
+These free clinics support the community with free and affordable health care for low-income families.
+If you do not qualify for Medicare, Medicaid, or have insurance, the NAFCC can help you find the care you deserve.

 Free and Discount Prescription Drugs

 Pharmaceutical companies make billions of dollars a year.
 Most of them offer discounted or free medications to disadvantaged patients.
 Gilead Sciences produce a new medication for patients with Hepatitis C (genotype 1).
 Harvoni has a 90% cure rate for those who go through the drug program.
 It is also astronomical in cost.
 If you qualify financially, you can get the medication for a discount or free.

 Those who help to pay medical bills may qualify for free or discounted prescription drugs.
 Harvoni has a 96 – 99% cure rate got Hepatitis C after 12 weeks of therapy.
 Talk to your physician to see if you qualify for the treatment and if you are.
 They will put in the application for you.